oracoreai/android/README.md

-# Android WebView App with Biometric Authentication
+# OraCore AI with Biometric Authentication for Android

-A native Android application that wraps a website with biometric authentication capabilities.
+A native Android application for OraCore AI with biometric authentication capabilities.

 ## Features